 The Iowa Poison Control Center (IPCC) is a valuable resource for health care providers.
 More than 25 percent of calls to IPCC come from health care providers, including physicians, nurses, EMS providers, pharmacists and physician assistants.
-As the toxicology experts for Iowa, the nursing and physician staff of the poison center provide ongoing consultation and case management assistance to health care providers managing patients who have experienced a toxic exposure.
+As the toxicology experts for Iowa, the nursing, pharmacist and physician staff of the poison center provide ongoing consultation and case management assistance to health care providers managing patients who have experienced a toxic exposure.
 An IPCC medical toxicologist is on call 24 hours per day to respond to complex toxicological cases.
 Our poison center provides ongoing consultation and follows patient progress with the treating health care providers to assist in evaluating diagnostic tests, clinical laboratory and EKG findings.

 Health Insurance Portability and Accountability Act (HIPAA)